changesets/changesets/packages/cli/README.md

 - `--output` - allows you to write the json object of the status out, for consumption by other tools, such as CI.

-- `--since-master` - to only display information about changesets since the master branch.
+- `--since` - to only display information about changesets since a specific branch or git tag.
 While this can be used to add a CI check for changesets, we recommend not doing this.
 We instead recommend using the [changeset bot](https://github.com/apps/changeset-bot) to detect pull requests missing changesets, as not all pull requests need one.